hm-lang/core/proposals/array.md

     MD insert(NEW_T ITERATOR, INDEX at) = splice(newT_iterator, at, Delete(0))
     MD erase(INDEX, SIZE count) = splice(At(index), Delete(count))

+    # TODO: see if we can't put this into the ITERATOR class:
     # take elements from this array and put them into a new one.
     # INT ARRAY x = [1, 2, 3, 100, 9, 11]
     # INT ARRAY y = x.take($whereValue < 10)